-I have my group of romance languages with Spanish, Portuguese, Italian, French and Romanian, which is a bit of an outlier.
-My Germanic languages, include Swedish, English, and German.
-From the little bit of Dutch that I’ve looked at I don’t think it would be difficult to learn.
+I have my group of romance languages with Spanish, Portuguese, Italian, French and, of course, Romanian, which is a bit of an outlier.
+My Germanic languages include Swedish, English, and German.
+From the little bit of Dutch that I’ve looked at on LingQ, I don’t think it would be difficult to learn.

-I should say, also, on my Asian-language side obviously Chinese, or Mandarin, was a good base for Japanese and Korean, even though those languages – though they borrowed a lot of vocabulary from Chinese – are part of a different language family.
+As for my Asian-language, obviously Chinese, or Mandarin, was a good base for Japanese and Korean.
+These latter two languages – though they borrowed a lot of vocabulary from Chinese – are part of a different language family.

 My current area of concentration is the Middle East.
 I am trying to learn Arabic, the standard form, as well as getting some sense of the Levantine and Egyptian form.
 I am learning Persian at the same time.
 I started on Turkish as well, and have some sense of it, but have decided to leave it for now to improve my ability to read in the Arabic script.
 However, these languages are connected by history and geography, even though they belong to three different language families.
 For me, in languages, exploration is the name of the game.